 Treatment for Addiction and Anxiety

-in Huntington Beach, Orange County
+in Huntington Beach

 Anxiety and addiction are two mental health conditions that often go hand in hand.
 It is not uncommon for someone struggling with addiction to also struggle with anxiety, or vice versa.
 In fact, research has shown that there is a strong relationship between these two conditions.
 Let’s take a closer look at how anxiety and addiction are connected and what strategies can be used to manage them.
 If you or someone you love is struggling with anxiety and addiction, we can help you today in Huntington Beach.